 Find out more about Direct Loans and how they work at the University of Melbourne.

-The Cost of Attendance (CoA) is an estimate of your education expenses.
+Cost of Attendance (CoA) is an estimate of your education expenses for a specific enrolment period, up to a maximum of 12 months.

 Find out how to submit a Direct Loan application to the University if you're a new student, or to renew your loan if you're a current student.

-Find out about loan disbursements for Direct Loans, including when payments are usually made.
+Find out about loan disbursements for US Direct Loans, including when payments are usually made.

-Understand your responsibilities when studying at Melbourne with a Direct Loan.
+Understand your responsibilities when studying at Melbourne with a US Direct Loan.

 Other US loans